 6 Artificial Intelligence Use Cases in B2B Sales

 Would you rather be sold to from a human or a machine?
-For now most people would answer the first option, technophiles aside.
-A study of 6,200 customers of financial services companies found that if a customer is aware of their conversational partner being a machine or artificial intelligence application, purchase rates decrease by almost 80%.
+For now, most people would answer the first option, technophiles aside.
+A study of 6,200 customers from financial services companies found that if a customer is aware of their conversational partner being a machine or artificial intelligence (AI) application, purchase rates decrease by almost 80%.
 Findings show that customers perceive the bots as less empathetic and as possessing less knowledge about the product.

-Nevertheless, findings suggest that chatbots are actually four times more effective at selling versus inexperienced workers.
-This might suggest the idea that as artificial intelligence (AI) continues to make strides in development at an incredible rate, it will slowly catch up and possibly overtake its human counterpart.
-However, while 31% of marketing look to invest in AI technology within the next year, hearsay and vague ideas about what artificial intelligence will be used for is only on the rise.
+Nevertheless, research suggests that chatbots are actually four times more effective at selling versus inexperienced workers.
+This might point to the idea that as AI continues to make strides in development at an incredible rate, it will slowly catch up and possibly overtake its human counterpart.
+However, while 31% of marketing look to invest in AI technology within the next year, hearsay and vague ideas about what AI will be used for is on the rise.

-These unclear predictions about artificial intelligence applications arise from a combination of fear mongering combined with business optimism.
-For example, 37% of executives believe that managers don’t understand cognitive technologies and this will be a primary significant to AI initiatives.
-While conversely 79% of executives think that artificial intelligence will make their job more efficient and more effortless.
+Unclear predictions about AI applications arise from a combination of fear-mongering combined with business optimism.
+For example, 37% of executives believe that managers don’t understand cognitive technologies and that this will be a primary challenge for AI initiatives.
+While conversely, 79% of executives feel that AI will make their job more efficient and more effortless.

-This uncertainty about artificial intelligence implementations within a business context is sometimes difficult to navigate through as a salesperson trying to understand how artificial intelligence might affect their department.
-Our article on 10 statistics showing the rise of artificial intelligence in sales gave a picture of AI trends but understanding how to implement AI is another area altogether.
-Therefore, this article will explore six concrete use-cases for artificial intelligence in sales that are already relevant today.
+This uncertainty AI implementations within a business context is sometimes difficult to navigate through as a salesperson trying to understand how AI might affect their department.
+Our article on 10 statistics showing the rise of AI in sales gave a picture of AI trends but understanding how to implement AI is another area altogether.
+Therefore, this article will explore six concrete use-cases for AI in sales that are already relevant today.

 Sales assistance for Research and Prospecting

-Sales reps spend 8.8 hours a week searching for information and 32% of their overall time looking for data to fill into the CRM.
+Sales reps spend 8.8 hours a week searching for information and 32% of their overall time looking for data to fill their CRM system.
 Moreover, The B2B Lead found that 50% of sales time is wasted on unproductive prospecting and Gleanster Research established that only 25% of leads are valid enough to be put through to sales.
-These inefficiencies show a clear opportunity for improvement that AI could be a solution for.
+These inefficiencies expose a clear opportunity for improvement that AI could be a solution for.
 AI sales tools have the capability to find missing contact information and update CRM software with precise lead information more precisely and quicker than a human could do manually.
-Moreover, due to advancements in predictive intelligence these tools can take advantage of historical data logged in the CRM to find promising leads that fit similar profiles.
+Moreover, due to advancements in predictive intelligence, these tools can take advantage of historical data logged in the CRM to find promising leads that fit similar profiles.